 Fortunately for me because I live in south Texas, and for others who live in temperate and tropical climes, butterfly season never ends.
 We get to enjoy seeing many different species of native butterflies throughout the winter.

-There are also many butterfly exhibits where you can enjoy seeing beautiful tropical butterflies year-round in the United States and Canada.
+Even if you live where winter weather prevails, there are also many butterfly exhibits where you can enjoy seeing beautiful tropical butterflies year-round in the United States and Canada.

-I also would like to argue that the butterfly season never ends for people who live where it snows.
+I also would like to argue that the butterfly season never ends even where it snows.
 Many butterflies that live in cold climates spend the winter as caterpillars, while almost as many spend the winter as pupae.
 A few species, mainly the California Tortoiseshell (Nymphalis californica), Mourning Cloak (Nymphalis antiopa), and Comma (Polygonia comma) spend the winter as adults, hibernating in holes in trees, in crevices in man-made structures, or in other shelters.
 A very few species spend the winter as eggs.
 By leaving autumn leaves un-raked and yards a little messy with debris, we allow safe places for them to snooze the winter away.

 Many seeds, especially native milkweeds and native perennials, need to be cold-stratified for 3 to 6 weeks.
 If you live where it snows, I think the easiest way to cold stratify seeds is using the milk jug method.